redamessoudi/optimized-docker-image-for-springboot/README.md

 https://redamessoudi.com/optimized-docker-images-for-spring-boot-apps/

 ## Code
-This is the basic branch of the project with no docker stuff
+This is the basic branch of the project with no docker stuff.

+Check different branches for different optimization.